-There are many circumstances where a young person may become missing from education, but some children are particularly at risk.
-These include children who:
+There are many circumstances where a young person may become missing from education, but some young people are particularly at risk.
+These include young people who:

-- > Are at risk of harm or neglect
+- Are at risk of harm or neglect

-- > Are at risk of forced marriage or FGM
+- Are at risk of forced marriage or FGM

-- > Come from Gypsy, Roma, or Traveller families
+- 2 Come from Gypsy, Roma, or Traveller families

-- > Come from the families of service personnel
+- Come from the families of service personnel

-- > Go missing or run away from home or care
+- Go missing or run away from home or care

-- > Are supervised by the youth justice system
+- Are supervised by the youth justice system

-- > Cease to attend a College
+- Cease to attend a College

 - Come from new migrant families

-We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+We will follow our procedures for unauthorised absence and for dealing with young people who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.